Underground Power

 The distribution line on a street will be placed underground as part of proposed underground power projects, while the transmission line will remain.
 These streets will still receive many of the benefits of an underground power network including improved reliability, security, street lighting, visual amenity and increased capacity to facilitate the integration of more renewables.

 If you do live in one of these streets, you may be offered a discount.
-This amount has not been determined as yet by Council.

 Why don't the Transmission Lines get 'undergrounded'?